prtvi/green-screen/README.md

 # Green Screen Algorithm
 The Green Screen Algorithm is the algorithm used to change the background behind an *object* with a background of our choice.
 This process is widely used in applications where the background needs to be changed.
-More about the algorithm [here](https://prithviie.github.io/html/projects/green_screen.html).
+More about the algorithm in the repository's About tab.

 ## About the Project